zamazan4ik/awesome-pgo/article/article.md

 I have tried to test a silly thing: write directly to the companies with the idea of optimizing their software with PGO.
 Here are some results:

 * Sent an email to <opensource@apple.com> about enabling PGO for Apple products like Apple Clang, prebuilt FoundationDB, etc - no response.
-* Created the [topic](https://forums.percona.com/t/profile-guided-optimization-pgo-for-databases/24035) on the official Percona forum about optimizing its products with PGO - no response
+* Created the [topic](https://forums.percona.com/t/profile-guided-optimization-pgo-for-databases/24035) on the official Percona forum about optimizing its products with PGO - no response.
 * Sent an email to Nvidia via Developer Contact email about enabling PGO for their HPC compilers with all required information about PGO.
 Only got a suggestion about creating a topic on their HPC forum.
 I have tried multiple times to create an account on this resource but with no success due to unknown reasons.
 No more responses from them by email, btw.
-* Sent an email about PGO to https://soqol.ru/ via the official contact form on the website - no response about PGO
+* Sent an email about PGO to https://soqol.ru/ via the official contact form on the website - no response about PGO.
 * Sent an email to [NauEngine](https://nauengine.org/) devs about evaluating PGO for this game engine - and **got a response** that PGO information was sent to development teams.
 Great!
+I am waiting for the actual release to check PGO availability in the engine.
 * Sent a request to [Arenadata DB](https://arenadata.tech/en/products/arenadata-db/) via the feedback form on the website - but no response.
-Maybe my email is not enterprisish enough?
+Maybe my email is not enterpris-ish enough?
 * Sent an email to Cloudflare via https://sinkingpoint.com/ - sent 09.01.2024, got a response in a few hours!
 Cloudflare already uses PGO internally.
 For which projects, and what are the performance gains from it - still unknown.
 It needs to be clarified later.
-(TODO - rework it since I am talking with a person, I think)

-TODO: write a section about how I was ignored by different companies with an idea of PGO and other stuff
-TODO: write several pieces of advice/thoughts about how users can try to push PGO for their products being users AND developers of such products
+As expected - in many cases didn't get a valuable response.
+Proprietary.
+Proprietary never changes.

-I don't have success stories to share with you but I have several ideas.
+So I don't have success stories to share with you but I have several ideas.
 Maybe you will be motivated enough to try them!

-* If you have an established communication channel with a company, you can you know, *just in case*, discuss with them enabling PGO for their products.
+* If you have an established communication channel with a company, you can, *just in case*, discuss with them enabling PGO for their products.
 We are all humans and share experience with each other.
 So maybe developers on the other side will be interested enough in enabling PGO for used by you products.
 * Some companies have a collaboration model via money *donation*: if you are interested in having some feature in their product - pay them and they will try to implement it (hopefully not in a Q6 since as usual Q5 is already fully loaded!).
 So if you are interested in improving performance - you can try to pay for that performance.
 However, I completely understand that defending such a budget on your side can be a problem.
 As usual - it depends on your context.
+* If you a developer of such a product and reading this article AND you are interested in PGO - just bring it to your daily meeting, internal mailing list, etc. That's how at least an internal conversation can be started.

 I think we can try to change the situation since we have so many suitable for PGO software (like [HighTec compilers](https://hightec-rt.com/en/products/development-platform)).
+The situation is similar to the SaaS section above - please send the article to the right people inside your company if you can.
+Thank you in advance.

 ## Why am I writing this?